-Specialty Area: Modern drama, Shakespeare, Renaissance drama, comparative drama, dramatic theory
+Specialty Area: Modern drama, comparative drama, dramatic theory, women in drama, Shakespeare

 Office #: Crown Center 419

 Book Review Editor, Text & Presentation (2000-2015)